Schamppu/cybermooc-backend/README.md

-# dart_backend_example
+# cybermooc-backend

-Dart backend example, webserver to showcase how to use Dart on a server
+The backend for the Cyber Security mooc course.